Leica S Typ 007 vs X Typ 113

 - More compact: Is smaller (133x73mm vs 160x120mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight even though it has a lens built in (unlike the S Typ 007).

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-The above review scores should be interpreted with care, though.
+The review scores listed above should be treated with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons